How To Use HTML For Amazon Book Descriptions To Stand Out

 Hidden deep in Amazon’s KDP help section is a page titled, Supported HTML for Amazon book descriptions.

-But it is extremely useful and offers a very simple means of making your book descriptions stand out and attract attention.
+But it is extremely useful and offers a very simple way of making your book descriptions stand out and attract attention.

 For those unfamiliar with HTML, it is a code or tag that can be used to enhance text characteristics.